 - Household goods left on the footpath in the hope that someone else will take it.

 Dumping is the unlawful deposit of any type of domestic, commercial or industrial waste of 200 litres or more in volume (i.e. the volume of an average wheelie bin or more) and can include:

-- Household rubbish and garden waste being thrown over the back fence into the local park or bushland
+- Household rubbish and garden waste being dumped in a local park or bushland

 - Household goods (such as whitegoods, TVs, mattresses and furniture) being left on the footpath with a free sign or left outside a charity bin or shop

 - Disposing of building waste (construction and demolition materials) in other businesses industrial bins

 - Dropping off tyres, chemical drums and paint tins at roadside rest stops;